 In addition to protecting your health, going to the doctor will help safeguard your legal case.
 The sooner you get treatment after your motorcycle accident, the stronger the connection is between the crash and your injuries.

-Once you seek medical attention, your physician will create a treatment regimen for you.
-Follow this plan exactly how they prescribed it.
+Once you seek medical attention, your physician will create a treatment regimen.
+Follow this plan exactly as prescribed.
 That includes:

 - Taking all your medications